nabto/edge-device-webrtc/README.md

 #### Testing the cross build without a physical target

-The default Dockerfile has a commented out section at the bottom that shows how to run the resulting default aarch64 binary through qemu; this demonstrates that the compiled binary works on something else than the system used to compile the binary.
+The aarch64 Dockerfile (`Dockerfile.aarch64`) has a commented out section at the bottom that shows how to run the resulting default aarch64 binary through qemu; this demonstrates that the compiled binary works on something else than the system used to compile the binary.

 If enabling the qemu section at the bottom of the default Dockerfile, the resulting default aarch64 binary can be run by starting and interactive session with `docker run --rm -it edge_device_webrtc_aarch64`.
 Then the aarch64 binary can be run as `LD_LIBRARY_PATH=/tmp/example qemu-aarch64-static /tmp/example/edge_device_webrtc`.